-8.5.4.4 Adjustment
+8.5.4.4 ADJUSTMENT

 - a.
 Clear the area of the Bypass Door of any tools, hardware, or other obstructions. - b.
-After ensuring that aircraft power is ON, move the IBF BYPASS Cockpit Switch from the CLOSED to the OPEN position to actuate the Actuator to open the bypass door (this fully extends the actuator rod).
-Verify the Bypass Door opens until the slope of the door is slightly beyond the slope of the filter.
-If not, contact AFS for disposition or replace actuator. - c.
+After ensuring that aircraft power is ON, press the Cockpit Switch/Indicator to command the Actuator to open the bypass door (this fully extends the actuator rod).
+If not, contact DCI for disposition or replace actuator. - c.
 Remove hardware from Actuator rod end at Bypass Door.